orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l00HelloWorld/README.md

 ### Create new package

-Right Click on the src folder in Project Exploer pane.
+Right Click on the src folder in Project Explorer pane.
 New > Package

 ![](https://raw.githubusercontent.com/eugeneu/rvccaltut/master/images/00_03_Create_new_package.png)

 ### Creating Actor
-In Project exploer pane, select package you just created.
+In Project explorer pane, select package you just created.
 Then click menu "File > New > File..."
-Specify the name and the extention .cal
+Specify the name and the extension .cal

 ![](https://raw.githubusercontent.com/eugeneu/rvccaltut/master/images/00_04_Create_new_actor.png)